Jeevith23/Employee-retention-rate/README.md

 ---
 ## Analyse the Data

-Here we have some graphs and visuals of the data which we have analyzed.
+Here we have some graphs and visuals of the data which we have analyzed using `PowerBI`.
+In order to interact with the visuals open the ppt file in the repository where it is directly connected to the PowerBI.

 ![Visualization](https://github.com/Jeevith23/Employee-retention-rate/assets/139576422/c5e45b51-7690-4c56-89f5-410db86df871)